Substra/substra-documentation/docs/source/documentation/components.rst

 Components
 ==========

-We distinguish two major components, the orchestrator and the Backend.
+We distinguish two major components, the orchestrator and the backend.
 Although they are independent, their versions must match a tested release as referenced in the :ref:`compatibility table <compatibility table>`.

 .. image:: ../static/schemes/stack-technical-scheme.svg